Keeping In Touch

 Talking Online: Video chat, email & free calls

-Another free service provided by multiple programs, such as Skype.com and GoogleTalk.
-Both require internet and a microphone, and a webcam if you would like to be able to see your student as well!
+Another free service provided by multiple programs, such as Skype, Facetime and GoogleTalk.
+All of them require internet and a microphone, and a webcam if you would like to be able to see your student as well!

-Consider visiting your student while he or she is abroad.
+Consider visiting your child while he or she is abroad.
 Yes, really!
-This is a great way to learn about where your student is studying and a good opportunity to travel to another country.
-Also, your student will be very appreciative to see familiar faces while abroad.
+This is a great way to learn about where your son/daughter is studying and a good opportunity to travel to another country.
+Also, your kid will be very appreciative to see familiar faces while abroad.
 Please try to arrange your visit to coincide with your student’s vacation times or after the program has ended.
-Your student will be more readily available to travel and will not have to sacrifice academic achievements.
-Learning about your student's host country is a great way to begin to understand his/her experience.
+This way, they will be more readily available to travel and will not have to sacrifice academic achievements.
+Learning about your child's host country is a great way to begin to understand his/her experience.